For school leaders who want a modern alternative to support their student cellphone policy, meet The Commons App.

 Illustration of a hand giving a thumbs up with a blue background.

-Automatically blocks distraction technology while preserving critical communication functions.
+Automatically blocks distraction technology on students’ personal phones while preserving critical communication functions.

 Sustainable Solution